chriscarrollsmith/postero/README.md

 ### Database Setup

 The application requires a PostgreSQL database.
-The `docker-compose.yml` file in the project root will set up a PostgreSQL container along with MinIO (for S3-compatible storage) and PostgREST.

 To initialize the database schema, services, and PostgREST interface, run the comprehensive setup script from the project root:

 ```bash
 ./setup-database.sh
 ```

 This script handles:
-- Starting all Docker services (`postgres`, `minio`, `postgrest`).
+- Starting all Docker services (`postgres`, `minio`, and `postgrest`) by calling `docker compose`.
 - Waiting for PostgreSQL to be ready.
 - Running all necessary database initialization scripts (creating extensions, enums, tables, materialized views, API roles, and views).
 - Verifying the database setup and PostgREST API availability.

-Alternatively, you can start the services with `docker compose up -d`, but running `./setup-database.sh` is recommended for a complete, first-time setup as it ensures all database objects and roles are correctly created.

-### Dependencies

-Key dependencies include:
-- `tokio`: Async runtime
-- `sqlx`: Type-safe SQL toolkit
-- `reqwest`: HTTP client for Zotero API
-- `serde`: Serialization framework
-- `aws-sdk-s3`: S3 client for storage
-- `tracing`: Structured logging

 ## Configuration